SachaCR/dyal/articles/decouple-your-application-layer.md

 }
 ```

-This example shows that you can have two different middlewares stacks for commands and queries.
+This example shows that you can have two different middleware stacks for commands and queries.

 In the example above I added a logger only for the commands at line 9.
 This could be interesting if, for example, you have specific needs on the command side that are not necessary on the query side like authentication, validation, etc...

-This is at the core of the CQRS pattern and DYAL as a bonus allows you to implement it if you need to.
+This is at the core of the CQRS pattern and DYAL as a bonus allows you to implement it if you need.

 ## What's the value?